 - The SEAPortal provides important advantages over other means of submitting documents to OWCP, such as same-day delivery to the appropriate case file and OWCP employee, and the elimination of costs associated with traditional delivery methods.

-- SEAPortal submissions are delivered to the OWCP examiner within four (4) hours of your submission, and you have the ability to track the document using a tracking number that is generated by the website.
+- SEAPortal submissions gives you the ability to track the document using a tracking number that is generated by the website.

 - If a document is submitted via the SEAPortal, please do not submit a hard copy of the document.

 - To learn more about the SEAPortal, see the Frequently Asked Questions (FAQs) on the SEAPortal site.

 Alternatively, case file documents can be sent to the following address: U. S. Department of Labor, Office of Workers' Compensation Programs, Division of Longshore and Harbor Workers' Compensation, 400 West Bay Street, Suite 63A, Box 28, Jacksonville, FL 32202.
 This is the address of our Central Mail Receipt site for the entire program.
 This site scans all mail for all existing cases, regardless of the owning District.
 The mail is then viewable electronically by the Office with jurisdiction for the case, as well as the National Office.